 Edit a Template

-Selecting the “Edit” option will open a new Virtual Classroom (templates only), where you can make your changes.
-Once you are done editing, click the “Update” button (or “Create template” if you want to keep the original one and make an updated copy of it).
+From the File Library you will have to navigate to the Sessions Templates tab.
+After selecting the “Edit” option a Virtual Classroom will open (templates only), where you can make your changes.
+Once you are done editing, click the three-dot sign, and then you will have to press the “Update” button (or “Create template” if you want to keep the original one and make an updated copy of it).

 Delete a Template